jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Configuration-Class/Intranet-NTP-service.md

 # Intranet NTP Service
-JD Cloud provides an intranet NTP server for Virtual Machines.
+JD Cloud & AI provides an intranet NTP server for Virtual Machines.
 You only need to make corresponding configuration to synchronize with the NTP server.
 Configuration method is as follows: